NBC0711-car/Practica-DHCP/README.md

 Creates two private network interfaces.
 Private networks in Vagrant allow communication between the virtual machine and the host, or between multiple VMs, without external Internet access.
 Each interface is assigned a static IP address, which is useful when configuring the DHCP service later.

+This Vagrant setup creates two virtual machines called c1 and c2.
+Both are connected to a private internal network that uses DHCP to hand out IP addresses.
+The first one gets a random IP each time, and the second one always gets the same IP because it has a fixed MAC address.

+The line config.vm.define "c1" do |c1| starts the setup for the first virtual machine, named c1.
+Inside that block, c1.vm.hostname = "c1" sets the name the machine will use inside its operating system.
+Then, c1.vm.network "private_network", type: "dhcp", virtualbox__intnet: "dhcp-internal" connects it to a private internal network called dhcp-internal.
+The “type: dhcp” part means the machine will ask for an IP address automatically when it starts up.
+This lets different VMs on the same network talk to each other without needing internet access.
+The word end just marks the end of the configuration for that VM.

+After that, config.vm.define "c2" do |c2| starts the setup for the second virtual machine.
+Like before, c2.vm.hostname = "c2" gives it a name inside the guest OS.
+It connects to the same private network with c2.vm.network "private_network", type: "dhcp", virtualbox__intnet: "dhcp-internal".
+But this one has an extra line: c2.vm.base_mac = "080027112233".
+That fixed MAC address tells the DHCP server to always assign this machine the same IP address, instead of a random one.
+This is how you can make sure a VM always gets the same IP even when using DHCP.
+The end closes this block too.

+Finally, there’s one last end that closes the main Vagrant.configure block that wraps everything.
+Every VM definition has to go inside that main block so Vagrant knows what to create and configure.

+In short, c1 gets a dynamic IP and c2 gets a fixed IP thanks to its MAC address.
+This kind of setup is great when you want to test a small internal network where some machines have static addresses and others just grab one automatically.